 After the unification of Egypt through the eleventh dynasty, a centralized administration had to be created.
 There was a vizier in the north & a vizier in the south.
 Upper and Lower Egypt were divided into separate districts and governed by separate administrators during the Egypt Middle Kingdom in addition to the procedure of moving the governance of the royal residence into a separate division of government.

 Sobekneferu was succeeded by Sekhemre Khutawy Sobekhotep and during that period, ancient Egypt fell into disarray for a second time.
 During that period, Hyksos people of West Asia appeared in Egypt through the 15th dynasty.
 Among the well-known rulers of the 15th dynasty were:

-Apophis, c.
+- Apophis, c.
 1590?
 BC–1550 BC

-Khamudi, c.
+- Khamudi, c.
 1550–1540 BC

 It was the first Hyksos dynasty, who preferred to stay in northern Egypt since they infiltrated from the northeast.
 Then the 16th dynasty ruled for 70 years, which was followed y the Abydos Dynasty and finally the 17th century marked the end of that period.
-The New Kingdom of ancient Egypt was formed after the creation of the 18th century.
+The Egypt New Kingdom was formed after the creation of the 18th century.
 This period starts with Ahmose I, who completed the expulsion of the Hyksos.

 Finally, If you are really interested in exploring the hidden secrets of ancient Egypt, so we recommend to check our Egypt tour packages or our Nile cruises and book a tour which includes an expert tour guide who will explain the most hidden secrets of Pharaohs.